adigavhane1013/agentops-control-tower/README.md

 # AgentOps Control Tower

-AgentOps Control Tower is a personal AI Engineer project that demonstrates a governed refund workflow built around a Google ADK Finance Agent.
+AgentOps Control Tower is a  project that demonstrates a governed refund workflow built around a Google ADK Finance Agent.

 The Finance Agent handles the user's refund request and uses tools to retrieve customer/order data and submit the request to the Control Tower.
 The Control Tower remains the authority for the deterministic refund decision and returns one of three outcomes: `ALLOW`, `HUMAN_APPROVAL`, or `BLOCK`.